bradharms-reliv/expressive-assets/README.md

-# ExpressiveAssets #

-THIS HAS BEEN DEPRICATED IN FAVOR OF https://github.com/reliv/serve-static.
-Serve-static is just a PSR middleware instead of dependent on expressive.
+# THIS HAS BEEN DEPRICATED IN FAVOR OF https://github.com/reliv/serve-static.

 Simple asset loading using Zend Expressive middleware